cointobanks/lifetioncoin-docs/_includes/references.md

 [unlocked wallet]: /en/developer-reference#walletpassphrase "An encrypted wallet that has been unlocked with the walletpassphrase RPC"
 [unsolicited block push]: /en/developer-guide#term-unsolicited-block-push "When a miner sends a block message without sending an inv message first"
 [v2 block]: /en/developer-reference#term-v2-block "The current version of Bitcoin blocks"
-[wallet support]: /en/developer-reference#term-wallet-support "A Dash Core ./configure option that enables (default) or disables the wallet"
+[wallet support]: /en/developer-reference#term-wallet-support "A Lifetioncoin Core ./configure option that enables (default) or disables the wallet"

 {% comment %}<!-- RPCs; alphabetical order -->{% endcomment %}
 [rpc abandontransaction]: /en/developer-reference#abandontransaction